Mike Gonzalez (pitcher): Atlanta Braves

 Gonzalez made his return on June 18, 2008, pitching a perfect 9th inning and recording a save against the Texas Rangers.
+In 36 outings for the Rangers, he accumulated an 0–3 record and 4.28 ERA with 44 strikeouts and 14 saves over 33 2/3 innings of work.

 On January 19, 2009, Gonzalez avoided arbitration and signed a one-year $3.45 million contract.
+He made 80 appearances for the Braves during the regular season, in which he compiled a 5–4 record and 2.42 ERA with 90 strikeouts and 10 saves across 74 1/3 innings pitched.

 Baltimore Orioles

-On December 16, 2009, Gonzalez agreed to a deal with the Baltimore Orioles for two years and $12 million.

-On December 19, 2009, Gonzalez officially signed with the Baltimore Orioles.

-On April 14, 2010, Gonzalez was placed on the 15-day DL with a strained left shoulder.
+On December 19, 2009, Gonzalez signed a two-year, $12 million contract with the Baltimore Orioles.
+Gonzalez underperformed early in 2010, blowing two saves in his first opportunities and hearing boos from the crowd after he blew a save chance in the home opener.
+On April 14, 2010, Gonzalez was placed on the 15-day disabled list with a strained left shoulder.
+He finished the year with a 4.01 ERA in 24 2/3 innings over 29 appearances.

 Texas Rangers

 On August 31, 2011, Gonzalez was traded to the Texas Rangers in exchange for Pedro Strop.
-In 2011, he was a combined 2–2 with a 4.39 ERA and 1 save.
-Gonzalez made his postseason debut with the Rangers in 2011 until the team lost the 2011 World Series to the St. Louis Cardinals.
+He made seven appearances for the Rangers, registering a 2–2 record and 4.39 ERA with one save and five strikeouts.
+Gonzalez made his postseason debut with the Rangers in 2011; the team later lost the 2011 World Series to the St. Louis Cardinals.

 Washington Nationals

-On May 10, 2012, the Washington Nationals agreed to terms with Gonzalez on a 1-year, minor league deal.
-The Nationals called Gonzalez up to the majors on June 3.
+On May 10, 2012, the Washington Nationals agreed to terms with Gonzalez on a one-year, minor league contract.
+On June 3, the Nationals selected Gonzalez's contract, adding him to their active roster.
+He made 47 appearances over the remainder of the season, recording a 3.03 ERA with 39 strikeouts across 35 2/3 innings pitched.